vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - [Early termination using match phase limits](#match-phase-limit---early-termination)
 - [Advanced query tracing](#advanced-query-tracing)

 The guide includes step-by-step instructions on how to reproduce the experiments.
+If you are new to Vespa, we recommend reading the [Vespa Overview](../overview.html) documentation first.

 ## Prerequisites
-These are the prerequisites for reproducing this guide:
+These are the prerequisites for reproducing the steps in this performance guide:

 * [Docker](https://www.docker.com/) Desktop installed and running.
 * Operating system: Linux, macOS or Windows 10 Pro (Docker requirement)